mainsail-org/hugo-speed-tests/README.md

 - how many times you want to run `hugo build`.
 - time to wait between the runs.

 The time it takes for a build changes slightly between runs even on the same machine.
-Also Multiple runs let you capture caching effect.
+Also, multiple runs let you capture caching effect.

 The time to wait between runs lets your machine cool off and eases the pressure off the memory.
 It creates more "fair" measurments.